tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 In other words, if you spend excessive amounts of time learning to code, at the expense of tending to other documentation tasks such as shaping information architecture, analyzing user metrics, overseeing translation workflows, developing user personas, ensuring clear navigation, and more, your doc's technical content might improve a bit, but the overall doc site will go downhill.

 Additionally, while engineers can fill in the deep technical knowledge needed, no one will provide the tech comm tasks in place of a tech writer.
 As evidence, just look at any corporate wiki.
 Corporate wikis are prime examples of what happens when engineers (or other non-tech writers) publish documentation.
-Some pages might be rich with technical detail, but the degree of ROT (redundant, outdated, trivial content) gets compounded, navigation suffers, clarity gets muddled, and few can find anything.
+Some pages might be rich with technical detail, but the degree of ROT (redundant, outdated, trivial content) gets compounded, navigation suffers, clarity gets muddled, and almost no one can find anything.

 {% include random_ad2.html %}